-- To ensure that staff are clearly briefed about gender reassignment. - To plan to include some introductory material into our teaching - Deliver assemblies to develop awareness
+- To ensure that staff are clearly briefed about gender reassignment. - To plan to include some introductory material in to our teaching.

-PREGNANCY AND MATERNITY/Paternity
+PREGNANCY AND MATERNITY

 What do we mean by equality issues for pregnancy and maternity?

 To avoid treating a woman (or a female pupil of any age) less favourably because she is or has been pregnant, has given birth in the last 26 weeks or is breastfeeding a baby who is 26 weeks or younger.